FAQ

 A good portrait, it is commonly believed, captures the inner world of its subject.

-Enter The Machine is a collection of algorithmically generated portraits that capture the complex inner world of digital entities.
+Enter The Machine is a collection of algorithmically and human generated (“algo-human”) portraits that capture the complex inner world of digital entities.

 This series of work asserts that not only can portraiture be expanded to include digital entities, but doing so will give us new ways of seeing and understanding the digital world around us.

-Harkening back to the centuries-old tradition of subjects coming to an artist’s studio to have their portrait made, a portrait studio for digital entities is a contemporary version of the same model except it makes portraits of digital files, folders, programs, and information systems rather than people.
+Harkening back to the centuries-old tradition of subjects coming to an artist’s studio to have their portrait made, a portrait studio for digital entities is a contemporary version of this model–except the portraits produced are of digital files, folders, programs, and information systems rather than people.

-Similar to a traditional portrait studio, Enter The Machine Portrait Studio creates portraits of two kinds of subjects:
+Similar to a traditional portrait studio, Enter The Machine 3.0 creates portraits of two kinds of subjects:

 We’re all familiar with portraits of famous people—we see them all the time.
 They’re typically those who have had a significant cultural or historical impact on society.
 Similarly, the collection Portraits of Famous Files, are portraits of digital files that have had significant historical or cultural impact dating from the start of the digital age in the 1960s through the present day.
 For example: